Comparing and rating our favorite Balkan capitals

 We’ve passed through Bucharest several times but, apart from going to the airport or train station (ugg, hated the train station in Bucharest), have yet to actually see the city.
 The little we know of Bucharest: it’s a big city and has the largest parliament building in the world.
 I’ve heard that there have been a lot of changes in Bucharest and that it is a better place to visit than it was just a few years ago.
 See this post on Bucharest from someone more familiar with it than we are.

-Sorry, Bucharest and Romania in general are not high on our list after a month spent in Brasov a few years ago.
-We wrote about Brasov (very pretty) here and if you do come to Romania I really recommend a visit to Peles castle in Sinaia which is halfway between Brasov and Bucharest.
+2 1/2 hours away from Bucharest is the pretty city of Brasov where we spent a month a few years ago.
+I wrote about that here.
+I also recommend a visit to Peles castle in Sinaia which is halfway between Brasov and Bucharest.

 Our favorite Balkan capitals?